nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-XyDuke will notify you when your tasks have been successfully saved!
+XyDuck will notify you when your tasks have been successfully saved!
 The GUI Window will close.

 ## Enjoy!

-Thank you for using XyDuke's user guide!
-We wish you all the best in your task-tracking journey with XyDuke!
+Thank you for using XyDuck's user guide!
+We wish you all the best in your task-tracking journey with XyDuck!

-If you have any feedback for XyDuke, or come across any bugs :lady_beetle: when using it, please let me know via my Telegram handle: @XylusChen.
+If you have any feedback for XyDuck, or come across any bugs :lady_beetle: when using it, please let me know via my Telegram handle: @XylusChen.

 Thank you so much for your support!
 Have a great day!